joaquintides/semistable_vector/README.md

 ![epoch diagram after iterator update](img/epoch_diagram_2.png)

-When an epoch descriptor is outdated (all outstanding iterators are passed it), it gets automatically deleted (no `shared_ptr` points to it any longer).
+When an epoch descriptor is outdated (all outstanding iterators are past it), it gets automatically deleted (no `shared_ptr` points to it any longer).

 ## Performance